Shinn Mechanical Uses PipeWorx™ Welding System To Increase Pipe Fabrication Quality and Productivity

 Sayers notes that RMD puts in a “heavier deposit of metal than you do with short arc.
 When you grind your bead out, you’re still able to put a good [second] pass in with less chance of blowing through your initial bead and still maintaining quality bead on the inside without distorting it with too much heat from your secondary pass.”

 On average, the RMD process creates a root pass weld with a 1/8- to 1/4-in. throat.
-In many instances, the amount of root pass metal deposited can support the heat input requirements of a pulsed MIG fill pass.
+The amount of root pass metal deposited can support the heat input requirements of a pulsed MIG fill pass.
 In many applications, Shinn Mechanical eliminates the traditional hot pass, which can save 10 to 15 minutes of time on 12-in. diameter, Schedule 40 pipe.

 Shinn Mechanical adopted wire welding technology for pipe welding in the mid-1990s because of Mike Shinn’s drive to incorporate new technology.
 As a result, Sayers has welded with all of Miller’s pulsed MIG systems, from the earliest to the most recent.